 Last year’s competition attracted substantial attention from researchers and the wider public.
 The winning images were highlighted in many international media outlets, including Science, New Scientist, Science News, Live Science, Gizmodo, National Geographic España, CNN, The Telegraph, and MailOnline.
 We were also delighted to see the winning image, taken by Evolutionary biologist Roberto García Roa depicting a parasitic fungus erupting from the body of a fly, featured in Nature’s best science images of 2022.
 To learn more about last year’s winner, please read our editorial.

-The image competition provides a fantastic opportunity to showcase research and the beauty of nature to a broad audience.
-Anyone affiliated with a research institution is eligible to enter up to one image to each of the following four categories:
+The competition provides a fantastic opportunity to showcase research and the beauty of nature to a broad audience.
+Anyone affiliated with a research institution is eligible to enter one image into each of the following four categories:

 - Research in action.
 Images that showcase ecological or environmental biology research or capture experiences of conducting studies and collecting data.